dev-vickie/dev-vickie/README.md

-Now submit the pull request.
+Now submit the pull request - with a description of the changes you have made

-Soon your changes will be merged into the main branch of this project.
+Soon your changes will be reviewed and merged into the main branch of this project.
 You will get a notification email once the changes have been merged.